-There is no significant change in quantity, size, or location of plant

-Commented [TA3]: This section clarifies the parties responsible for administering the ordinance.
+There is no significant change in quantity, size, or location of plant materials, as determined in the discretion of the Planning Director Commented [TA3]: This section clarifies the parties responsible for administering the ordinance.
 Note: Tree permits are currently handled by the Public Works Department.
 It is recommended that an Arborist assume responsibilities for administering many parts of this ordinance.